 How the economic and social consequences of response measures have been considered in developing the NDC

 Refer to planning processes and items under 3 d), above

-Yes The NDC contains information on how economic and social consequences of response measures have been considered in developing the NDC.
+Yes social consequences of response measures have been considered in developing the NDC.

 No No information provided on this.

 n/a Not applicable.